k82cn/operators/README.md

-# scheduler
+# kbs-operator

-The scheduling policies for distributing computing
+The operator of KBS for job, queue and so on.